People transforming the development

 Community of Practice on reduction of methane emissions from organic sources in Latin America and the Caribbean (MetLAC)

-The Community of Practice on Methane Emissions Reduction from Organic Sources in Latin America and the Caribbean (MetLAC CoP) is a collaborative effort of the Center for Clean Air Policy (CCAP), ImplementaSur and the LEDS LAC Regional Platform, with financial support from the Global Methane Hub (GMH).
+The Community of Practice on reduction of methane emissions from organic sources in Latin america and the Caribbean (CdP MetLAC) is a collaborative effort of the Center for Clean Air Policy (CCAP), ImplementaSur and the Regional Platform LEDS LAC, with the financial support of the Global Methane Hub (GMH).
 It was launched in October 2023, with the purpose of promoting and supporting the development of public policies, business models and investment projects to reduce methane emissions from organic sources in Latin America and the Caribbean.
 MetLAC operates in two languages, English and Spanish.

 Why Methane from organic sources?

-Methane is a potent greenhouse gas that has a global warming potential 86 times greater than carbon dioxide over a 20-year period.
-According to the Global Methane Assessment (2021), reducing methane emissions caused by human activities is one of the most cost-effective strategies for reducing the rate of warming at an accelerated rate and contributing substantially to global efforts to meet the below 1.5°C warming target.
+Methane is a potent greenhouse gas that has a global warming potential 86 times greater than carbon dioxide over a period of 20 years.
+According to the Global Assessment of Methane (2021), the reduction of methane emissions caused by human activities is one of the strategies more cost - effective to reduce rapidly the heating rate and contribute substantially to global efforts to meet the goal of warming below 1.5°C.

-In addition, methane is among the most dangerous short-lived climate pollutants (SLCPs) and is responsible for 40 percent of global warming since the Industrial Revolution-18% of man-made methane emissions come from organic waste.
+In addition, the methane is among the pollutants climate of short life more dangerous (SLCP, for its acronym in English) and is responsible for 40 percent of global warming since the Industrial Revolution - 18% of the methane emissions of human origin, from organic waste.

-Per capita waste generation will continue to increase worldwide with population growth and rapid urbanization.
-As the organic fraction of waste - such as food scraps, pruning waste, paper or wood - decomposes in landfills or dumps, it generates large amounts of emissions that affect air quality and contribute significantly to global warming.
+The waste generation per capita will continue to increase throughout the world with the population growth and rapid urbanization.
+As the organic fraction of the waste – such as food scraps, pruning, paper, or wood – decomposes in landfills or dumps, generates large amounts of emissions that affect air quality and contribute significantly to the warming of our planet.

-According to the United Nations Environment Program (UNEP), organic waste represents, on average, 50% of the waste stream in Latin American countries.
-The lack of specific treatment options and recovery measures generates serious problems at disposal sites, including significant methane emissions, leachates contaminating subsoils and the spread of vector-borne diseases.
+According to the United Nations Program for Environment (UNEP), the organic residues represent, on average, 50% of the waste stream in the countries of Latin America.
+The lack of specific treatment options and recovery measures generates serious problems in the sites of disposal, including significant emissions of methane and leachate that contaminates the soil and the spread of vector borne diseases.

-In the Latin America and Caribbean (LAC) region, there are local and regional initiatives focused on recycling, anaerobic digestion, composting and other relevant technologies to reduce methane emissions.
-However, these efforts are often scattered and not linked to national climate and development goals.
+In the region of Latin America and the Caribbean (LAC), there are local and regional initiatives focused on recycling, anaerobic digestion, composting, and other relevant technologies to reduce methane emissions.
+However, these efforts are often scattered and are not linked to the national objectives of climate and development.

 2024

-Training sessions for CoP members on topics of interest identified in the initial in-person workshop in Bogota, Colombia.
+Training sessions to members of the CdP, on topics of interest identified in the Workshop in-person startup in Bogotá, Colombia.

 2023

-• MetLAC presentation at the Latin American and Caribbean Climate Week (October 23)
+• Presentation of MetLAC in the Week, the Weather in Latin america and the Caribbean (October 23)

-Webinar: Methane emissions reduction and organic waste management: opportunities, progress and challenges in Latin America and the Caribbean (December 13)
+Webinar: Reducing methane emissions and management of organic waste: opportunities, progress and challenges in Latin america and the Caribbean.
+(13 December)

-Members of the CoP coordination team attended the 27th Conference of the Parties (COP 28) of the United Nations Framework Convention on Climate Change in Dubai and participated in several panels organized by the Global Methane Hub to comment on the work of the Community of Practice.
+Members of the coordination team of the CdP was attended by the XXVII Conference of the Parties (COP 28) of the Framework Convention of the United Nations on Climate Change, which took place in Dubai and participated in several panels organized by the Global Methane Hub, to comment on the work of the Community of Practice.

-• Financing waste sector's climate solutions: innovative approaches.
-December 4.
+• Financing waste sectors climate solutions: innovative approaches.
+4 December.

 Private Archive